GeoSensorWebLab/gsw-chef/deerfoot/docs/3_DATA_PREPARATION.markdown

 **Important:** This shapefile uses `ISO-8859-1` encoding.
 After opening the file in QGIS, open the layer properties and change the encoding to `ISO-8859-1`.
 Then when you open the attribute table, you should see correctly parsed accents in French words such as "Lake Erie/Lac Érié".

+Next, use the Processing Toolbox to reproject the layer to `EPSG:4326`.
+This fixes some issues when the default projection is re-projected to a polar projection in GeoServer.

 Save the layer as a new file, with the following settings:

 ```